Symptoms Post Traumatic Stress: UK solicitor sets out the symptoms you must experience to allow a compensation claim for PTSD in the UK

 What are the duration of symptoms necessary for you to be diagnosed with post traumatic stress disorder?

-Studies show that certain individuals will recover from the symptoms from post traumatic stress disorder within a month following an accident, others will recover within three months- but if symptoms persist over two years it is likely that the post traumatic stress disorder will be permanent until treatment is received.
+Studies show that certain individuals will recover from the symptoms from PTSD within a month following an accident, others will recover within three months- but if symptoms persist over two years it is likely that the post traumatic stress disorder will be permanent until treatment is received.

 The treatment that is necessarily can be reasonably short and can include eight to ten session of various different types of therapy, including trauma focussed cognitive behavioural therapy or CBT.

-How is the severity of the symptoms of post traumatic stress disorder measured?
+How is the severity of PTSD symptoms measured?

 The classification of the severity of your post traumatic stress disorder symptoms will depend upon the extent of how your life has been affected, for example: